hannah-cusworth/consultation-service/README.md

 # Consultation Service

+## Running locally

+To run:
+`./gradlew run`

+This repository includes a Postman collection for local testing `HeliosX.postman_collection.json`.

 ## Model Design Choices
 - ConsultationType: A collection of questions needed for the prescription of a product.
 This ensures questions can be reused across consultations and updated universally.
 - Consultation: A consultation of a certain type.
 This will become associated with a customer upon checkout.